Workshop-Orange/template-drupal8-opensocial-lagoon/README.md

-# Composer template for Drupal projects hosted on amazee.io
+# Composer template for OpenSocial (Druapl 8 based) projects hosted on amazee.io

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
-It is based on the [original Drupal Composer Template](https://github.com/drupal-composer/drupal-project), but includes everything necessary to run on amazee.io (either the local development environment or on amazee.io servers.)
+It is based on the [amazee.io Drupal Example Simple template](github.com/amazeeio/drupal-example-simple/), and should include everything necessary to run on amazee.io (either the local development environment or on amazee.io servers.)

 ## Requirements